lucidworks/lucidworks-view/README.md

   gulp package
 ```

-Or if you don't have node on your path, you can do:
+Or if you don't have node on your path, you can do something like:

 ~/Downloads/node-v5.2.0-linux-x64/bin/npm install
 ~/Downloads/node-v5.2.0-linux-x64/bin/node bower install